Clarivy/GameOfLife-Homework/README.md

 ./gof <rule>
 ```

-The program takes one argument: the rule you want to use.
+The program takes one argument, which is the rule you want to use.
 The rule can be `Base`, `Colorised`, `Extended`, `Weighted`, `Generations`.

-Try to run with `./gof Base` and you can play with the original Game of Life.
+Try to run with `./gof base` and you can play with the original Game of Life.

+You can select a map from `map/` and play with it.
+We have provided different maps for different rules.

+For example, you can run with `./gof colorised`, then load the map 'map/colorised.cells'.

+You can find more maps at the [wiki](https://conwaylife.com/wiki/) and play with them at [golly](https://golly.sourceforge.net/webapp/golly.html).

 ### File Structure

 This problem contains several files.
 You may need to read and understand some of them in order to complete the assignment.
-There are also some files that you can simply ignore.
-You don't need to understand every file to do this homework.
+There are also some files that you can simply ignore. **You don't need to understand every line to finish this homework**.

 ## Submission

 You only need to submit `LifeRuleStudent.cpp` to OJ.